jagottsicher/myGoToolbox/README.md

 ```
 #### terminal.go
-`Clearscreen()` empties the terminal screen independently from the underlying operation system by calling the OS's builtin functions works smootly even on both Windows' cmd.exe and powershell.
+`Clearscreen()` empties the terminal screen independently from the underlying operation system by calling the OS's built-in functions works smootly even on both Windows' cmd.exe and powershell.